firelab/l1htfire-ml-gui/carousel-ml/new_model/README.md

 # Carousel ML Model Gui
 Not hosted on the server, uses most recent model with linear outputs
+See line 75 in newest_caro.py for how the graph is getting the predictions
 Hannah Pinkerton, Missoula Fire Lab, Winter 2024
 Python Version: 3.10
 Dependencies: see requirements.txt